-AIF’s Florida H20 Coalition will use the following guiding principles as key elements when supporting or opposing proposed water legislation or rules:
+AIF’S Florida H2O Coalition will use the following guiding principles in the establishment of our positions on proposed water legislation and rules:

-- Support an annual dedicated source of funding for water quantity and water quality projects.
+Support an annual dedicated source of funding for water quality and water quantity projects

-- Support Alternative Water Supply projects that enlarge Florida’s “water pie.”
+Support the identification and development of Alternative Water Supply projects which grow Florida’s “water pie”

-Support regional projects that use a menu of water quantity and quality options.
+Support regional projects which utilize a menu of water quantity and water quality options

-- Support funding and projects that provide adequate water supply for public supply, agriculture and the environment.
+Support funding and projects which address water needs while recognizing the unique needs of public supply, agriculture and the environment.